weaveworld/Weaveworld/doc/doc-1-template.md

 * **w:each** - navigates to the value, and iterates on it.

-There basic form is the following: the outer element is marked by a `w:each`, and one or more inner elements are marked by an empty `w:item`, as "the current data".
-During iteration only the first marked element will be used as the template.
+The basic form is the following: the outer element is marked by a `w:each`, and one or more inner elements are marked by an empty `w:item`, as "the current data".
+During iteration only the first marked element will be used as template.

 ```html
 <ul w:each=list>